ChamikaVihanga/Develop_WarehouseTool/README.md

 ### Sprint_X - Working Sprint ( All developers commites are mearch to this)

 ### Sample_Fearture_Name - THen Cerate brange base Sprint_X by Deveoper

+#### Then all Feature branches merge to Sprint Branch when sprint is over